-As I prepare another wargamers’ military history tour for 2018, I first strolled down memory lane to think about how this highly-specialized tour concept got started with an idea to James F Dunnigan, board game designer.
+As I prepare another wargamers’ military history tour for 2018 (UPDATE: we have now released 2019, click here), I first strolled down memory lane to think about how this highly-specialized tour concept got started with an idea to James F Dunnigan, board game designer.
 As a travel agent since 1972, and wargamer since 1965, I finally got the two together in 1989 when I approached JFD with the idea of his leading and providing historical commentary on a battlefield tour.
 I even made a “wargame” out of the tour design process (photo at top shows game board and counters I sent to him).

 Unique Military History Tours

 If you want to see more about the 14 such tours I have designed, click here for my tour group blog.

 While visiting various wargame clubs in Nottingham, Amsterdam and Ghent plus the Triples wargame convention in Sheffield and while rolling along on board our motor coach we have played board games (Napoleon at Waterloo, Hitler’s War, WWI, Bulge, and more) plus a two miniature games (Bulge and Pegasus Bridge) on a big, magnetized table in the back of the coach!
 If it weren’t magnetized and troops with steel stands, they would have all gone off the edge of the world when we turned corners.
 Miniature games included: Command Decision, Spearhead, Great Battles of World War II and Volley & Bayonet.